 AWARDS: Military Medal and Military Cross

-During April 1914, James Lodge was working on the re-construction of the former Wesleyan Methodist Church in Clarke Street.
+During April 1914, James Lodge was working on the reconstruction of the former Wesleyan Methodist Church in Clarke Street.
 On 21 April, Frank and his brother James Jr. were working on the church with one of their father’s employees, James Brokenshire.
-While lifting a large block of bluestone up to scaffolding, the scaffolding collapsed with Brokenshire and James Jr., falling on to a pile of bluestone below.
+While lifting a large block of bluestone up to scaffolding, the scaffolding collapsed with Brokenshire and James Jr., falling onto a pile of bluestone below.
 The block of bluestone fell on their legs.
-There was immediate concern for James Brokenshire and Frank ran to the nearest phone to call for the doctor.
+There was immediate concern for James Brokenshire and Frank ran to the nearest phone to call the doctor.
 Little could be done for James Brokenshire and he died later in hospital.
-Frank gave evidence at the James Brokenshire’s inquest.
+Frank gave evidence at the inquest into James Brokenshire’s death.

 On 29 July 1916, the 2nd Pioneers were in Pozieres and had commenced working on a communications trench known as “Centre Way” running to Pozieres Wood.
-Their work was not helped by the enemy as the Germans bombarded the area.
-Overnight on 4 August, with their section almost complete, Frank stood in the open above the trench not only giving directions to his men but urging them on.
+The enemy did not help their work as the Germans bombarded the area.
+Overnight on 4 August, with their section almost complete, Frank stood in the open above the trench, not only giving directions to his men but urging them on.

-The following day the company received congratulations from General Birdwood and Major General Legge for their work the previous night.
-Frank’s efforts were noted and he received a Military Medal, his recommendation stating, “His fearless example had excellent effect and materially helped completion of a most useful work.”
+The following day, the company received congratulations from General Birdwood and Major General Legge for their work the previous night.
+Frank’s efforts were noted, and he received a Military Medal, his recommendation stating, “His fearless example had an excellent effect and materially helped completion of a most useful work.”

-During mid June 1918, Frank came down with influenza and hospitalised.
-On 4 July, orders came through for Frank to take three weeks sick leave in England.
-At home, Frank’s youngest brother Frederick died on 20 June and on 31 July, father James Lodge also died.
-At a ceremony on 24 August 1918, relatives and friends planted trees for Frank, his three brothers and father James as part of the Clark Street Avenue of Honour.
+During mid-June 1918, Frank came down with influenza and hospitalised.
+On 4 July, orders came through for Frank to take three weeks of sick leave in England.
+At home, Frank’s youngest brother, Frederick, died on 20 June and on 31 July, father James Lodge also died.
+At a ceremony on 24 August 1918, relatives and friends planted trees for Frank, his three brothers and his father James as part of the Clark Street Avenue of Honour.

 The bridge building continued in earnest as seen below.
 Plans of bridges built by the 2nd Pioneers over the River Somme are available to view in the battalion unit diary on the link here.

-By the end of September 1918, Frank left France arriving back in England on 29 September 1918 and only a month later was sailing for Australia.
-During the voyage Frank was admitted to the ship’s hospital with a wound to the head on 7 December and not discharged until the ship arrived at Adelaide on 15 December 1918.
+By the end of September 1918, Frank left France, arriving back in England on 29 September 1918, and only a month later was sailing for Australia.
+During the voyage, Frank was admitted to the ship’s hospital with a wound to the head on 7 December and was not discharged until the ship arrived at Adelaide on 15 December 1918.
 Lieutenant Frank Spry Lodge M.C.
 M.M. was discharged from the AIF on 12 April 1919.

-Frank returned to work as a stonemason and by June 1919 he had won the contract to build an ornamental lake at Preston’s Edwards Park.
-He employed returned serviceman as labourers for the job.
+Frank returned to work as a stonemason and by June 1919, he had won the contract to build an ornamental lake at Preston’s Edwards Park.
+He employed returned servicemen as labourers for the job.
 He then went into partnership with his brothers James and Richard and later Gus, calling themselves Lodge Bros.
 In 1923, Frank joined another partnership when he married Eileen May Coleman.
-They settled in Canterbury went on to have seven children.
-In 1928, Lodge Bros. won the contract to build Melbourne’s Shrine of Remembrance which they did using the labour of returned servicemen.
+They settled in Canterbury and had seven children.
+In 1928, Lodge Bros. won the contract to build Melbourne’s Shrine of Remembrance, which they did using the labour of returned servicemen.
 The shrine was one of many war memorials constructed by Lodge Bros. during that time.